Table of Contents

 Climate and Seasonality

-Most of the region experiences a bimodal rainfall pattern, with long rains from March to May and short rains from October to December.
-Areas that receive reliable rainfall — notably the Ethiopian Highlands and parts of central Kenya — support intensive agriculture and dense settlement.
-The highlands enjoy mild temperatures and fertile volcanic soils, enabling multiple cropping cycles per year.
-In contrast, arid lowlands in Somalia, northern Kenya, and the Afar region of Ethiopia receive under 300 mm of rain annually, limiting agricultural production and sustaining only sparse pastoral populations.
+The climate of the Horn of Africa features a bimodal rainfall pattern, with two distinct rainy seasons: the long rains from March to May and the short rains from October to December.
+Regions receiving reliable and adequate rainfall, particularly the Ethiopian Highlands and parts of central Kenya, sustain intensive mixed farming and support dense populations.
+The Ethiopian Highlands benefit from mild temperatures and fertile volcanic soils, enabling multiple cropping cycles annually and making them a demographic heartland.

 Water Resources